 Dates of existence

-Daniel (Williams) Grossman is an American dancer, choreographer and instructor.
-His company, the Danny Grossman Dance Company performed the majority of his choreography.
+Daniel (Williams) Grossman was an American dancer, choreographer and instructor.
+His company, the Danny Grossman Dance Company, performed the majority of his choreography.
 His works are also included companies such as the National Ballet of Canada, Les Grands Ballets Canadiens, and the Paris Opera Ballet.
-His choreography set to a variety of music, with a preference for jazz, appealed to a broad audience through a distinctive movement idiom, directness of purpose, theatricality and a humanistic viewpoint.
+His choreography, set to a variety of music with a preference for jazz, appealed to a broad audience through a distinctive movement idiom, directness of purpose, theatricality and a humanistic viewpoint.
 His social activist upbringing in San Francisco acted as the inspiration for the majority of his works.
 Danny Grossman died on 29 July 2023.

 Born on September 13, 1942, in San Francisco, his parents influenced his participation in social activism.
 At ten years of age, he walked his first picket line.
 As a student, he took part in the Berkley student demonstrations of the 1960s.